quickwit-oss/quickwit/docs/guides/schemaless.md

 :::note

-To experiment schemaless search, [install](/docs/get-started/installation.md) Quickwit and start a server in a terminal.
-You will then be able to execute the bash commands throughout this guide.
+To execute the CLI commands thoughout this guide, [install](/docs/get-started/installation.md) Quickwit and start a server in a terminal with the following command:

 ```bash
 ./quickwit run